-- Health counselling, including health education, contraception advice, maternity and child welfare and medical examinations
+- Health counselling, including health education and contraception advice

 - Home care services

-The MSAH is responsible for developing legislation covering primary health care.
+The Ministry of Social Affairs and Health is responsible for developing legislation on primary healthcare.

-Municipalities may organise primary health care services alone or in collaboration with other municipalities, or they may procure them from private providers.
-People may also use service vouchers to procure services from the source they prefer.
+Wellbeing services counties may organise primary healthcare services themselves or together with other wellbeing services counties, or they may purchase them from the private sector.
+In defined medical conditions, patients may also use service vouchers to purchase services from private healthcare providers, according to their own preference.

-Agencies that, among other things, deal with the development of primary health care services, their administration and supervision include:
+Agencies which deal with the development, administration and supervision of primary health care services include: